Use this pack when you want the shortest honest path into a local coding host.

 Host status matrix

-Read the proof column like a safety label: repo-side proven means the repository itself proves the contract, attach-proven means a named host attach was freshly proven on a real host session in this round, host-side verify required means the repo ships the wiring kit but your machine still has to attach successfully, template-only means the repo ships a starting shape without named-host proof, and comparison-only means the repo is only drawing a boundary rather than claiming compatibility.
+Read the proof column like a safety label: repo-side proven means the repository itself proves the contract, attach-proven means the repo keeps a tagged named-host attach-proof trail, host-side verify required means the repo ships the wiring kit but your machine still has to attach successfully, template-only means the repo ships a starting shape without named-host proof, and comparison-only means the repo is only drawing a boundary rather than claiming compatibility.

 | Host or workflow | Repo-owned pack today | Proof level | Repo-owned starting point | Copyable asset here | What you still verify on the host side |